mynomoto/squiggle/SPEC.md

   (Optional, Vector of Keywords)
   Columns used to order the result.

-## Column Vector
+## Create Column Vector
-A column map is a Clojure vector in the format [type c-name options].
+A column vector for the create command is a Clojure vector in the format [name type options].
 E.g.:
-[:integer :id :primary-key]
+[:id :integer :primary-key]

+name
+ (Required, Keyword)
+ The name of the column.

 type
  (Required, {Keyword, String})
  The datatype of the column.
 E.g. :varchar, "varchar(100)", :identity.

-c-name
- (Required, Keyword)
- The name of the column.

 options
- (Optional, {String, Keyword, Vector of keywords}) Options for the column.
+ (Optional, {String, Keyword, Vector of keywords and/or strings}) Options for the column.
 It can be:
  * String: "NOT-NULL UNIQUE"
  * Keyword: :unique
- * Vector of keywords: [:not-null :unique]
+ * Vector of keywords and/or strings: [:not-null "unique"]